US Sixth Army established in Brisbane

 This Division was activated on September 16, 1940, and was initially composed of National Guard units from Oregon, Washington, Idaho, and Montana.
 After being activated, the division was sent to Fort Lewis, Washington, where it underwent extensive training in preparation for overseas deployment.

-In March 1942, the 41st Infantry Division was sent to Australia to join the Allied war effort in the Pacific to form part of the newly formed Sixth Army.
+In March 1942, the 41st Infantry Division was sent to Australia to join the Allied war effort in the Southwest Pacific to form part of the newly formed Sixth Army.
 The division was initially stationed at the Brisbane Exhibition Ground, which was converted into a military camp, and later at a number of other locations in and around Brisbane including Camp Columbia and they were later sent to Papua New Guinea, where it was involved in the Battle of Buna-Gona.

 The division remained a part of the Sixth Army throughout the war and participated in a number of important campaigns, including the Battle of Leyte, the Battle of Luzon, and the Battle of Mindanao.
-The 41st Infantry Division was known for its bravery and tenacity in combat, and it played a significant role in the eventual Allied victory in the Pacific.
+The 41st Infantry Division was known for its bravery and tenacity in combat, and it played a significant role in the eventual Allied victory in the Southwest Pacific.

 Scroll to Top